 The ADB Method

-This is a bit more technical, but forces your phone to always install apps to the SD card, so you don’t need to use an app to move them from internal to SD.
-First read “How to install ADB on Windows” if you’re not familiar with the ADB terminal.
+This method is slightly more technical; it forces your phone to always install apps directly to the SD card, eliminating the need for using an app to transfer them from internal to SD storage.
+If you’re unfamiliar with the ADB terminal, first read the article ‘How to install ADB on Windows‘.

 Once you have ADB all set up, connect your phone to your PC via USB, and launch the ADB terminal on your computer.
 Now type the following command: